 - Turning, weaving, and modern production sabotage air quality.

 - Coloring and printing devour immense measures of water and synthetic compounds, and deliver various unpredictable specialists into the environment that are incredibly unsafe to our wellbeing.

 Cotton Material Collected in the Form of Waste for Recycling in 2019

 The universe of design might be jazzy, alluring, and energizing; however, its effect on the climate is declining step by step.

 We at Crow, believe in sustainable production and working towards the betterment of the environment.
 Here, at Crow, we produce clothing using natural cotton fabric that causes no harm to the environment and aims for harmless smiles on our customer's faces.

-Additionally, we have been taking various measures to ensure that we recycle the wastage produced by the manufacturing of cloths.
+Additionally, we have been taking various measures to ensure that we recycle the waste produced by the manufacturing of clothes.

 Dairy Covers and bags

 The leftover materials from the clothing is used to make the covers for Dairy and different decorative materials for the production of a dairy.

 The pieces of the clothes which are left from the main piece cut-out are divided into equal bands and reused to make buttons for the clothes.
 These buttons are sustainable and are customizable as per the cloth pieces.